An agent-based framework of active matter with applications in biological and social systems: Application: Active motion

 We note that this way the dynamics of the internal energy depot has effectively become a \emph{balance equation}.
 The influx, or ``gain'', of energy is obviously given by the take-up of energy from the environment, $q(r,t)$, but also the stochastic force can result in a gain of energy if their mean value is \emph{not} zero, which is discussed further below.
 The outflux, or ``loss'', of energy results from dissipative processes during energy storage and conversion ($c=\gamma_{e}+d_{0}$), but most importantly from the conversion of depot energy into kinetic energy for the movement of the agent.
 Before we further investigate the latter, we want to discuss different assumptions for $q(r,t)$.

 \paragraph{Constant, fluctuating or localized take-up of energy.}

 The take-up function $q(r,t)$ can cover different cases for energy take up.
 The most common one is to simply assume a \emph{constant} function $q(r,t)=q_{0}$ independent of location and time.
 Such a constant take-up is reasonable for biological species that exist in a energy-rich environment which does not change fast.
-But usually the take-up of energy may slightly fluctuate around a mean value $q_{0}$
+For example, bacterial cells, \emph{Salmonella typhimurium}, have been used to test the take-up of energy in relation to the nutrition concentration of their environment \citep{Garcia2011d}.